Greater Los Angeles: History

 Nearly all of the metropolitan area of Greater Los Angeles is located within the homelands of the Tongva, otherwise referred to as Tovaangar.

 Geography

 Urban form

-If Los Angeles includes the urbanized area of the San Diego - Tijuana urban area, the urbanized areas of the IE and Santa Barbara, The greater Los Angeles - San Diego region has a solid urban landmass of 9,058 sq miles.
-This makes this urbanized area revolving Los Angeles and San Diego the biggest solid urban landmass in the world, passing Tokyo, New Delhi, and cities in the Pearl River Delta.
 Los Angeles has long been famous for its sprawl, but this has to do more with its status in history as the "poster child" of large cities that grew up with suburban-style patterns of development, rather than how it ranks in sprawl among American metro areas today, now that suburban and exurban-style development is present across the country.
-In fact, the Los Angeles–Orange County metro area was the most densely populated "urbanized area" (as defined by the United States Census Bureau) in the United States in 2000, with 7068 PD/sqmi.
+The Los Angeles–Orange County metro area was the most densely populated "urbanized area" (as defined by the United States Census Bureau) in the United States in 2000, with 7068 PD/sqmi.
 For comparison, the "New York–Newark" Urbanized Area had a population density of 5309 /sqmi.